theonlygusti/alarm/README.md

 A [Flashlight](http://flashlight.nateparrott.com/) plugin for triggering an alarm after some amount of time.

+See alarm's author's [original repository](https://github.com/theonlygusti/alarm) for queries regarding this plugin.

 ![http://i.cubeupload.com/2UUlpl.png](http://i.cubeupload.com/2UUlpl.png)

 Allows alarms to be created in a variety of different ways: